 The night drive got off to a good start, with Black Rhino, Spotted Hyena, Black-backed Jackal all seen well.
-Cape Hare proved to be very common, and we also managed to find a pair of Lions that were half-heartedly stalking some Impala.
+We also managed to find a pair of Lions that were half-heartedly stalking some Impala.
 Further interest was provided by several White-tailed Mongoose, and a Red-lipped Snake.
-Unfortunately, we failed to find any of the rarer nocturnal mammals, despite our best efforts.